dgarciamijares/ForecastingHondaAccordSales/README.md

     ```
     ![Actual vs Predicted Sales Over Time](images/actual_vs_predicted_over_time.png) <!-- Replace with actual path to your image -->

+The increase in R-squared from 0.744 to 0.768 indicates that the model with the added CCI feature explains slightly more variance in the sales data compared to the original model.
+However, when considering the OSR2 (Out-of-Sample R-squared) for the latest model with the added CCI feature, the value is negative (-0.287).
+A negative OSR2 indicates that the model performs worse than a simple mean prediction.
+This suggests that while the model may explain slightly more variance in the training data due to the added CCI feature, it performs poorly when making predictions on new, unseen data.

 ## Conclusion

 This project demonstrates the application of linear regression in forecasting sales, highlighting the importance of considering both economic indicators and seasonal trends.
 The analysis provides valuable insights for production planning and inventory management, showcasing the practical implications of data science in the automotive industry.